 With over 49,000+ searches a second at Google.com, Google wanted to start teaching people a new behavior: stop typing questions into a browser, and start using voice search.
-To start to chip away at that massive task, we launched a massive campaign that sparked curiosity when people were out and about (and away from their computers).
+To start to chip away at that massive task, we launched a campaign to spark curiosity when people would use voice the most: out and about (and away from their computers).

 We launched in the places that New Yorkers love most, and designed each question into its location to get people curious about the places they thought they knew.